rolandtoth/Blog/input/dotnet-model-generator-with-mithril/index.md

 [https://gilbert.ghost.io/mithril-js-tutorial-1/](https://gilbert.ghost.io/mithril-js-tutorial-1/)

-It was really helpful, but I needed to combine it with the official tutorial as well from here:
+It was really helpful, but I needed to combine it with the official tutorial from here as well:

 [https://mithril.js.org/simple-application.html](https://mithril.js.org/simple-application.html)